NolanNicholson/GunCon2-MiSTer/README.md

 # GunCon2-MiSTer
 Resources for using the Namco GunCon 2 lightgun with the MiSTer FPGA

-NOTE!
-This set of instructions has you install an experimental Linux kernel and main executable on to your SD card.
+**NOTE!** This set of instructions has you install an experimental Linux kernel and main executable on to your SD card.
 Improper installation may put your installation in an unworkable state, so I recommend using a fresh installation instead of your "main" one.
 In any case, use at your own risk!

+If you would prefer not to manually replace important files on your MiSTer, support for the GunCon 2 will eventually be included in the MiSTer's official main executable and Linux kernel.
+The performance of the gun may be more reliable at that time as well.

+Thank you for trying this driver, and for your patience while we work out any rough edges.

 # Setup instructions

 You will need:
-- a Namco GunCon 2 (compatibles/clones should work but haven't been tested)
+- a Namco GunCon 2 (compatibles/clones should work)
 - a standard-definition CRT TV
 - a means of tapping your GunCon's RCA cable into your MiSTer's video sync signal (see step 4 below)